 “For hair and scalp to thrive, your body needs to be healthy first and foremost.
 Being the last priority of your body for survival, hair will often suffer first when nutrition drops or systemic inflammation increases.
 This is because the body claws back nutrients from low-priority organs.
 So make sure your overall health is strong and stable and reduce smoking and alcohol intake and think about your sugar intake.”

 FAQ – Can your hair be more oily when you’re younger?

 We can blame the raging hormones which often raise the production of sebum (natural oil) on the scalp rather than the hair, hence those greasy teen years.
 Your hormones may still need time to settle if you’re still having frequent breakouts.
 You might want to check with your doctor if this doesn’t improve on its own.

-The hair can also appear oily if it is thin/fine or if it sheds excessively, reducing its overall volume, or if it is extremely straight, allowing the oils to flow easily through it.
+The hair can also appear oily if it is thin/fine it sheds excessively, reducing its overall volume, or if it is extremely straight, allowing the oils to flow easily through it.
 You should use products developed for finer hair types since they will have less oil content and more volumising ingredients.

 30s Hair Care

 As we enter our 30s, many of us will notice a slow deterioration of the overall quality of our hair, especially in its density.
 How quickly this happens depends on many factors – genetic and otherwise.

 However, one of the main contributors to declining hair growth is our lifestyle.
 Our 30s usually mark a more stressful period of our lives as we start buying homes, pursuing careers, getting married and having children.